 - Should you wait for the Fenix 7?

-This new watch model features Apples’ largest display yet, an easier-to-use keyboard, and a more durable design.
-The watch also charges 33% faster for a better on-the-go battery.
+This new watch model features Apple’s largest display yet, an easier-to-use keyboard, and a more durable design.
+The watch also charges faster than previous models and has a low-power mode for a better on-the-go battery.

 With a range of fitness and health trackers, this watch is perfect for any runner.
 The watch allows users to take an ECG anywhere, track their heart rate, and even measure blood oxygen.
 This is great for anyone who wants in-depth fitness data when out and about.